camjames2003-del/novapass-rewards-strategy/README.md

 ## 🎯 Executive Summary

+Context: NovaBank is a fintech leader in the Latin American market, currently focused on scaling its premium credit card product, NovaPass, to high-net-worth users across the region.

 Business Problem: NovaBank’s current flat 1.5x rewards model is uncompetitive and fails to optimize profit margins.
 Transitioning to a dynamic tiering system is essential to capture high-value market segments.

-Business Question: Based on transaction data, what specific spending tiers and categories will maximize customer engagement while maintaining sustainable revenue?
+Business Question: Based on transactional data, what specific spending tiers and categories will maximize customer engagement while maintaining sustainable revenue?

 ## 📊 Executive Dashboard